gtatters/ThermImageJ/Readme.md

 -   Typical values are min, max, mean, modal, median, standard deviation, but ImageJ offers so many other values.
 -   In ImageJ terminology, "Intensity" or "Gray Value" corresponds to the number stored in each pixel.
 This might be the 16-bit raw value or it might be the 32-bit decimal converted temperature, depending on when analysis is performed.
 -   Take advantage of all the ImageJ ROI tools, or Tools-&gt;ROI Manager to draw regions of interest over sites of interest.
+-   Or, use the ROI 1 through 4 macros included as described earlier in the document.

 Sample files to test:
 ---------------------